Sterling Construction Company, Inc.

 Access to Senior Management

-Members of the Company's senior management are to be available to discuss matters of concern to directors at all reasonable times.
+Members of the Company's senior management are to be made available to the directors to discuss matters of concern at all reasonable times.

 In addition, the Compensation and Talent Development Committee, in particular, has sole authority to retain and terminate compensation consultants, including outside counsel, and any other compensation advisors it deems appropriate, as well as the sole authority to approve the fees and other retention terms of those consultants and advisors.